STM-BITS/JavaSpringBoot/README.md

 # JavaSpringBoot
 A Spring boot application for todo list

-The application creates a todolist which contains various todos
+The application creates a todolist which contains various todos.

-The todos can be set as priorty and can be marked as completed.
-The todo can also be deleted from them list
+The todos can be set as priority and can be marked as completed.

 ## Steps to execute: